-As the name suggests, the atmosphere and décor of Café Renoir were inspired by impressionist artist Pierre-Auguste Renoir.
-This is an oasis of artistic vibrancy in the midst of busy London.
-The proprietors approach eating from a different perspective, offering art on the plate as well as on the walls with their elegant and beautiful displays of food as it is served.
-Café Renoir has an open, family-friendly, and welcoming atmosphere.
-Well worth sampling are the juices, freshly squeezed to order.
+As the name suggests, the atmosphere and decor of Cafe Renoir are inspired by impressionist artist Pierre-Auguste Renoir.
+The result is an oasis of artistic vibrancy in the midst of busy London, with an impressive breakfast menu to match.
+Whether you’re after a healthy breakfast or hangover hash, Cafe Renoir has it.
+It’s well worth sampling the juices, too, which are freshly squeezed to order.

 The Blues Kitchen is where to go for American diner fare and classic Southern dishes.
 Their brunch menu includes buttermilk pancakes, creole crab benedict, and huevos rancheros.
 For £17 extra, you can make that a bottomless brunch.
 Did someone say unlimited refills?

 Mildreds is London’s much-loved vegetarian chain, and its Camden branch serves up a mean brunch on Saturdays and Sundays.
 From a classic veggie fry-up to rose petal granola, the dishes here are guilt-free so that you can fill up on mimosas instead.

 Tuck into a Latin American spread at Cafe Mexicana